Achieving Wellness In The Workplace

 - Try to get fresh air in the building and if there is none, try to get outside and breathe the fresh air during your lunch break.

 - Practice “inclusiveness” at work.
-Involve everyone whenever possible or appropriate and make sure you do not engage in any “cliquey” or “exclusive” behavior, which can cause bad feelings and resentments to fester.
+Involve everyone whenever possible or appropriate and make sure you do not engage in any “cliquey” or “exclusive” behaviour, which can cause bad feelings and resentments to fester.

 - If you do have an issue with someone, talk to him or her as soon as possible.
 Apologize if you are in the wrong.
 Try to understand the other person’s point of view.
 Listen without judgment.
 Aim for a win-win solution.
 If you cannot resolve the issue, seek help from a supervisor.